Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 Your business email is your first impression to potential opportunity!

-Your first contact with a potential new customer, employer, or partner will make a first impression on or off-line.
+Your first contact with a potential new customer, employer, or partner will make a lasting impression, both online and offline.

 That impression, in many cases, will determine if a business relationship will be encouraged.
 The last thing you want to do is squander this one-time opportunity by being lazy, too informal, or in a rush.